 2. Focus on the candidate’s favorite tool

 Your interview should emphasize what the candidate knows best.
-For a great engineer, learning a new tool, language, or technology is easy.
-What you should really focus on is how well they know their favorite tools.
+For a great engineer, learning a new tool, programming language, or technology is easy.
+What you should really focus on in hiring programmers is how well they know their favorite tools.
 Do they only know enough to get by, or do they understand the underlying mechanics of the tool?
 This can tell you a ton about a candidate, including how they learn, how curious they are, how they communicate, and whether they’ll be able to adopt the tools your team uses.

 3. Observe how your candidate responds to feedback